hkhairy/ROS-demo/README.md

 - A publihser to simulate dummy data, and publish it over a topic
 - use 'sensor_msg::Range' message type, which enables rviz to identify its topic

-The source file *ultrasonic_sim.cpp* handles that.
-In order to launch the publisher node, just run in the command line 'rosrun assign6 ultrasonic_sim'
+The source file *ultrasonic_sim.cpp* is the code for the publisher node, and it handles what we said earlier.
+In order to launch this publisher node, just run in the command line 'rosrun assign6 ultrasonic_sim'

-Here is a link for a video, which goes through the process:
+#### Here is a link for a video, which goes through the process: